brefphp/monolog-bridge/README.md

 This repository provides a **Monolog log formatter optimized for AWS Lambda and CloudWatch**.

+Read all about logs [in the Bref documentation](https://bref.sh/docs/environment/logs).

 ---

 Logs will be formatted to combine readability and structured data, making it easy to both read logs and filter them.
 Here's an example of a log record: